VirtoCommerce/vc-docs/platform/developer-guide/docs/Operations/maintenance-tasks-for-sql.md

 ```

-## Set Maximum Number of Concurrent Requests and Sessions
+## Set maximum number of concurrent requests and sessions

 To set max concurrent request and sessions, run: